On this page

 Community Activation and Social Isolation Initiative

-Information about the Victorian Government’s new Community Activation and Social Isolation (CASI) initiative for local organisations, stakeholders and individuals.
-The initiative is intended to help people who might be feeling lonely or have lost their regular networks during coronavirus (COVID-19) to build social connections and networks of support in their local communities.
+The Victorian Government’s new Community Activation and Social Isolation (CASI) initiative for local organisations, stakeholders and individuals is intended to help people who might be feeling lonely or have lost their regular networks during COVID-19 to build social connections and networks of support in their local communities.

-As part of the initiative, people can now call the coronavirus (COVID-19) hotline (1800 675 398) to receive emotional support if they are feeling lonely or disconnected as a result of coronavirus (COVID-19).
+As part of the initiative, people can now call the Coronavirus Hotline (1800 675 398) to receive emotional support if they are feeling lonely or disconnected as a result of COVID-19.

-- Community activation and social isolation initiative - Information for local organisations (COVID-19) factsheet - 24 July 2020 (Word)
+- Community activation and social isolation initiative - Information for local organisations - 24 July 2020 (Word)

-- Community activation and social isolation initiative - Supporting social connection Information for stakeholders (COVID-19) factsheet - 24 July 2020 (Word)
+- Community activation and social isolation initiative - Supporting social connection Information for stakeholders - February 2021 (Word)

-- Supporting social connection through coronavirus (COVID-19) - Information for individuals factsheet - 24 July 2020 (Word)
+- Supporting social connection through coronavirus (COVID-19) - Information for individuals - 22 February 2021 (Word)

 Interpreters play an essential role in ensuring that Victorians with limited English proficiency or who use sign language can access services and understand and participate meaningfully in the care they receive.

-This guidance note advises Victorian Government funded agencies and services on how to safely and effectively engage interpreters during coronavirus (COVID-19).
+This guidance note advises Victorian-Government-funded agencies and services on how to safely and effectively engage interpreters during COVID-19.

 Helping Victorians with electricity, gas and water bills